Skip to main content

 Authenticate with Suki

-Authenticate with Suki to get a Suki authentication token also called suki_token.
+Authenticate with Suki to get a Suki Token, returned as suki_token.

 Seed or update session context.